Advice for People Living with Lewy Body Dementia

 As LBD progresses, you will likely have more trouble managing everyday tasks such as taking medication, paying bills, and driving.
 You will gradually need more assistance from family members, friends, and perhaps professional caregivers.
 Although you may be reluctant to get help, try to let others partner with you so you can manage responsibilities together.
 Remember, LBD affects your loved ones, too.
 You can help reduce their stress when you accept their assistance.

 Finding someone you can talk with about your diagnosis—a trusted friend or family member, a mental health professional, or a spiritual advisor—may be helpful.
-See the Resources section to find supportive services in your area.

 The changes in thinking and movement that occur with LBD require attention to safety issues.
 Consider these steps: